-The ISO 12944-2 is a British standard which specifies requirements for corrosion protection of steel structures by protective paint systems.
+The ISO 12944-2 is a British standard that specifies the corrosion protection of steel structures by protective paint systems.
 It offers guidance for the classification of the principal environments to which steel structures are exposed and the corrosivity of these environments.

 The ISO 12944-2 is in place to offer guidelines for protecting steel structures such as fences, posts, gates and other components.
-Unprotected steel in the atmosphere, water and in soil is subject to corrosion which can cause damage.
-To avoid this corrosion, steel structures are usually protected to withstand the corrosion stresses.
+Unprotected steel in the atmosphere, water and soil are subject to corrosion which can cause damage.
+To avoid this corrosion, steel structures are usually protected to withstand corrosion stresses.
 There are different ways of protecting steel structures, but the ISO 12944-2 looks at protection via paint systems and covers.

 Atmospheric corrosion can occur on metal fences and railings.
 It is a process that takes place in a film of moisture on the metal surface.
-The guide uses a corrosion chart to measure and classify corrosion which ranges from C1-C5.
+The guide uses a corrosion chart to measure and classify corrosion, ranging from C1-C5.
 The corrosion rate is increased by an increase in humidity, condensation, and an increase in the amount of pollution in the atmosphere.
 Structures in the open air are also exposed to climatic parameters and pollutants such as aerosols.
 This is why outdoor fences are at particular risk of being corroded.

 The ISO 12944-2 has been designed to provide information for those who work with steel structures and protective paint systems.
 This includes owners of structures, consultants, planners, inspectors, companies carrying out the work and manufacturers of coating materials.
 The standard has been written to give this information in the form of a series of instructions.

-The ISO 12944-2 classifies atmospheric-corrosivity categories, which are based on mass loss by standard specimens.
+The ISO 12944-2 classifies atmospheric-corrosivity categories based on mass loss by standard specimens.
 It describes natural atmospheric environments that steel structures may be exposed to and gives guidance on the estimation of how corrosive they are.

-The standard also provides details on special corrosion stresses that can create an increase in the rate of corrosion or put pressure on the performance of the protective paint system.
+The standard also provides details on special corrosion stresses that can increase the rate of corrosion or put pressure on the performance of the protective paint system.
 It describes different categories of environment for structures in water or soil.